deadlyjack/Acode/plugins/cordova-plugin-navigationbar-color/README.md

 - - `purple`: Equals #800080
 - - `brown`: Equals #A52A2A

--  __ligthNavigationBar__ Change the color of the buttons in the navigation bar to black, use in light colors of the navigation bar (Android 8.0 or higher).
+-  __lightNavigationBar__ Change the color of the buttons in the navigation bar to black, use in light colors of the navigation bar (Android 8.0 or higher).

 #### NavigationBar.hide